 - Forget-me-not Beads

-The ebook includes information about where you can buy supplies.
+The class includes information about where you can buy supplies.

 Then, in addition to the beads, you will need your favourite beading thread.
 My preferred choice is Fireline, but you don’t have to follow that.
 Just use something that gives you good tension.